awsdocs/iam-user-guide/doc_source/getting-started_create-delegated-user.md

 1. On the group summary page, choose the **Access Advisor** tab\.

-   The table of service last accessed data shows when the group members last attempted to access each service, in chronological order from the most recent attempt\.
+   The table of last accessed information shows when the group members last attempted to access each service, in chronological order from the most recent attempt\.
 The table includes only the services that the policy allows\.
 In this case, the `PowerUserExampleCorp` policy allows access to all AWS services\.

 1. Review the table and make a list of the services that your group members have recently accessed\.